 Highly relevant today, World War II has much to teach us, not only about the profession of arms, but also about military preparedness, global strategy, and combined operations in the coalition war against fascism.
 During the next several years, the U.S. Army will participate in the nation's 50th anniversary commemoration of World War II.
 The commemoration will include the publication of various materials to help educate Americans about that war.
 The works produced will provide great opportunities to learn about and renew pride in an Army that fought so magnificently in what has been called "the mighty endeavor."

 World War II was waged on land, on sea, and in the air over several diverse theaters of operation for approximately six years.
-The following essay on the critical support role of the Army Nurse Corps supplements a series of studies on the Army's campaigns of that war.
+The following essay is one of a series of campaign studies highlighting those struggles that, with their accompanying suggestions for further reading, are designed to introduce you to one of the Army's significant military feats from that war

 This brochure was prepared in the U.S. Army Center of Military History by Judith A. Bellafaire.
 I hope this absorbing account of that period will enhance your appreciation of American achievements during World War II.